 Often securing the long-term future of historic glazing requires no more than minor repairs and specialist cleaning, which can also make a large difference to the look of the glass and its contribution to a space.
 Your conservator will be able to guide you on good principles for daily care and maintenance.

 Dealing with moisture problems in the building will go a long way to reducing environmental problems such as condensation, but for fragile and important glass you may also wish to consider environmental protective glazing (EPG).
 An experienced and accredited glass conservator can help you and your Inspecting Architect to balance protecting the glazing with the inevitable visual and physical impact EPG will have on the building’s historic character and appearance.

 For physical protection of historic glass from vandalism and other impact damage, see our advice on Security.

 New stained glass

-If you are adding new stained glass windows, you must first assess the existing glazing (which may be notable for the lack of stained glass), the fabric to be removed (glass, lead, ironwork) and the artistic merits of the new glass.
+If you are adding new stained glass windows, you must first assess the significance of any existing glazing (bearing in mind that the building may be notable for a lack of stained glass), and of any fabric that would be removed or altered.
+You must also consider the liturgical meaning as well as the artistic merits of the new glass.

-If you're making alterations to a listed building, you may need to get permission from your local authority or denominational body.
+If you're making alterations to a listed building, such as installing EPG or new glazing, you may need to get permission from your local authority and/or denominational body.